Brevard County Library System: History

 During a ceremony held on May 26, 2017, the Central Brevard Library, in Cocoa, FL, was officially renamed the Catherine Schweinsberg Rood Central Library, in honor of former Library Services Director Catherine Schweinsberg Rood.
 Rood worked in the country library system for 32 years, and spent 14 years serving as its director.
 She is noted for overseeing a number of impactful projects, including the implementation of the first online card catalog system in 1990, as well as the construction of four new libraries.
-She retired in 2012 and passed away from a battle with an undisclosed illness in 2016.
+She retired in 2012 and died from a battle with an undisclosed illness in 2016.

-On December 1, 2022, the Brevard County Library System celebrated its 50th anniversary with a number of special activities and festivities held at the Catherine Schweinsberg Rood location, including "talks from former staff, presentations, historical photo displays, a video booth to record "what the library means to me" and more.
-Special 50th anniversary edition library cards, featuring a rocket blasting off into the sky, were also handed out to event participants for free.

 Programs and services

 Each library has meeting rooms which are available for library programming, and community meetings.
 These rooms are vital to the community, as they offer space for free programs for all patrons.

 Youth programs are an important part of each library and a variety of programs are offered, including summer reading programs, story hour programs, toddler times and bedtime story programs.
 Each library branch has a different set of programs for children ages infant to young adult.
 During the COVID-19 pandemic, youth services adapted their programs to better service patrons from home.
 Most library branches offered take home crafts that could be picked up curbside.

 Adult programs are offered at every library as well, ranging in activities from painting classes, to book clubs, ukulele groups, quilting and yarn crafting groups, chess instructional groups, gardening and sustainable living classes, basic cooking lessons, gaming groups, movie nights, and yoga classes with new ideas forming new groups as the community needs or wants.

 Internet navigation assistance may also be provided upon request.
 This would be for those not well adjusted to largely technological functions necessary to achieve certain tasks such as printing, document scanning, or harmless information retrieval.

 Talking Books/Homebound Services provides library materials to residents with visual and physical impairments and to those with limitations associated with age.
 A special collection of Talking Books is provided by the National Library for the Blind to serve the visually impaired and physically disabled population.
 The Talking Books service was originally established by an act of Congress in 1931.